ProjectsVanBox/Burkitt_scWGS/README.md

 * Compare mutational signatures between normal and tumour cells (wt_pre_post_comparison.R)

 **09_OEratio**
-* Plot the observed vs expected mutational load in different cell types by taking into account all SBS mutations (OE_ratio.R)
+* Plot the observed vs expected mutational load in different cell types by taking into account all SBS mutations (OE_ratio.R) *(Fig 3a)
 * Plot the observed vs expected mutational load in different cell types by taking into account only SBS1 and SBSblood mutations (OE_ratio_SBS1_SBSblood.R)

 **10_Rtreefit**